paulhibbitts/docsify-v5-failed-embeds/README.md

 Normal content above.

-Unavailable embedded content below.
+Unavailable embedded content below  — does the page display as expected?

 [stalled embed](_stall-test.md ':include')

-Normal content below — does the page display as expected?

 It is recommended to install `docsify-cli` globally, which helps initializing and previewing the website locally.